-A Year of Growth, Grit & Community
+A Year of Growth & Community

 Northamptonshire—what a year.
 From frost-tipped morning hits to sunset match points, courts across the county were alive with effort, laughter, and firsts.
 New players picked up a racket, juniors lifted trophies, and clubs pulled together to make brilliant things happen.
 That’s the heartbeat of our sport—and it’s beating stronger than ever.